basharatphd/basharatphd.github.io/_pages/students.md

 ## Important Note to Students from Embargoed and Sanctioned Countries
   - ** Note: ** Check if you are in one of the Embargoed and Sanctioned Countries [here](https://www.export.pitt.edu/embargoed-and-sanctioned-countries), if you are, please contact admissions office before applying, [here](http://admissions.rpi.edu/graduate/).
-  - As of Fall 2018, the following countries are in the embargoed list: Crimea - Region of Ukraine, Cuba, Iran, North Korea, Sudan, and Syria.
+  - As of Fall 2018, the following countries are in the embargoed list: Crimea - Region of Ukraine, Cuba, ** Iran **, North Korea, Sudan, and Syria.
-  - Students from Iran, please pay particular notice, as I receive regular emails regarding admissions.
+  - Students from ** Iran ** or holding an Iranian passport, please pay particular notice, you are in this list of countries.
+It is most likely that you will not get admission.
+Please don't email me to see if I have positions, as I receive regular emails regarding admissions.

   - As a national research institution in the United States, Rensselaer’s activities are subject to restrictions by the U.S. government, including export-related restrictions. *** This makes it increasingly difficult for the Institute to accept students or visitors who are nationals of embargoed countries. *** Unfortunately, if you are from of those embargoed countries, it is unlikely that RPI will grant you admission or visit permission.